jonnor/MyEx.AI/doc/braindump.md

 Milestones

-### M2: Narrative ready
-Can be presented internally for feedback.
-Thurday 1930

 ### M3: Draft ready
-Thursday 2400
+Thursday 1000

 App

+* Use colors,font from style
+* Try out dark style.
+* Add avatar to chat
 * Add images in chat
-* Normalize style across mockups.

-Video
+Demo

+* Update all screenshots
-* Record initial demo videos recorded
+* Record initial demo videos

 Presentation

-* Intro.
-What can be built with the data you put online?

 * Video.
 One or multiple?
-Put into a tablet
+Put into a tablet frame?
 * Outro.
 Reveal,questions

 ### M3: Presentation ready
+Presentation delivered to Jess.
 Can be presented to the world at conference.

-Friday 11.00.
+Friday 13.00.

 ### M4: Cleanups